front-end-intermediate/ExpressJSReact-retired/readme.md

 ## Fetching

-Currently a recipe is extracted from props using filter.
-If we refresh the page there is no recipes props to filter and we get an error.
+Currently a recipe is extracted from recipes props using filter.

 Let's fetch the recipe based on the recipe id instead.